nand2mario/mdtang/README.md

 <img src='doc/mdtang-0.1.jpg' width="300" />

 This is a port of the [Genesis-MiSTer](https://github.com/MiSTer-devel/Genesis_MiSTer) core to Sipeed FPGA boards including Tang Mega 60K, 138K and 138K Pro.
-It is the latest addition following [NESTang](https://github.com/nand2mario/nestang), [SNESTang](https://github.com/nand2mario/snestang) and [GBATang](https://github.com/nand2mario/gbatang).

 This is a mostly verbatim port.
 So game compatibility should be good.
 However, many features are not activated yet, such as country settings (set to Americas/NTSC), audio filters and SRAM saves.
 These features will be enabled over time.